EnigmaSoft Threat Scorecard

 Do Not Become a Victim of Windows Ultra-Antivirus

 Even though Windows Ultra-Antivirus can be removed manually, this requires knowledge of how to make changes to the Windows Registry.
 However, since Windows Ultra-Antivirus will rarely infect a computer by itself, ESG security analysts suggest using a fully-updated anti-virus program to remove this threat.
 Windows Ultra-Antivirus will often be associated with a backdoor Trojan and a rootkit infection which may be removed with a specialized anti-rootkit application.
-To avoid future infections, it is advised to practice safe online browsing measures and to use a fully-updated anti-malware scanner and firewall.
+To avoid future infections by Windows Ultra-Antivirus and its many clones, it is advised to practice safe online browsing measures and to use a fully-updated anti-malware scanner and firewall.